TEDS-91/modEval/README.md

 <!-- badges: end -->

-The goal of **modEval** package is to allow users to perform statistical model evaluation and comparison.
-Package developed as part of the requirements of the package development course offered by [**Curso-R**](https://curso-r.com/).
+The goal of **modEval** package is to allow users to perform statistical model evaluation and comparisons easily and quickly.

+The package is being developed as part of the requirements of the package development course offered by [**Curso-R**](https://curso-r.com/).

 ## Installation